 The State Legislature through the Secretary for Resources has found that certain classes of projects are exempt from CEQA environmental impact review because they do not have a significant effect on the environment.
 These projects are declared to be categorically exempt from the requirement for the preparation of environmental impact documents.
-The proposed project is for the construction of a new single-family dwelling on a vacant lot, which is covered under Section 15303 (Class 3, New Construction or Conversion of Small Structures) of the CEQA Guidelines.
-The project is consistent Class 3 project listing which includes the construction of one single-family residence in a residential zone.
+The proposed project involves the demolition of an existing structure (one dwelling unit) and the construction of a new single-family dwelling and is therefore covered under the list of exempt classes of projects defined under CEQA Guidelines Section 15301 (Existing Facilities) and Section 15303 (New Construction or Conversion of Small Structures).
 Further, the project will not trigger any of the exceptions to the exemptions listed under CEQA Guidelines Section 15300.2.
 Therefore, no further environmental review is required.